 - Identify additional locations for more residential development and add to the list. - Create a contact list of local trades-people and survey to determine if they are interested in starting a BID. - Encourage/attract local businesses and unique businesses to the area including a farmers market. - Re-develop some of the existing residential, i.e. multiple units and include higher building standards, design standards. - Rationalize the uses in the industrial park, in particular those lands closer to Pleasant Street. - Develop/create design guidelines for streetscape and landscaping. - Retain views of Harbour.
-An initial review of public spaces and where views from these places should be retained.
+An initial review of public spaces and where views from these places should - Retain views of harbour.
+An initial review of puzzle opposite be retained.
 Ensure that existing views are not lost through development. - Attract businesses such as art galleries, gift shops, local businesses, grocery store, general purpose stores, healthy food stores, restaurants. - Encourage and develop a balance and mix of residential and commercial development. - Create a walking and bicycle friendly community.
 Identify areas that need upgrades such as sidewalks, crosswalks, bicycle routes to facilitate access to ferry and other services.